 Being suddenly cut off from family finances can leave you stranded without money to pay for your needs.
 Here are some steps to take right away if your spouse decides to stop providing you financial support during your separation or divorce:

 - Open your own bank account.
-Having a separate bank account ensures you have access to funds your husband can’t touch or withdraw without your consent.
+Having a separate bank account ensures you have access to funds your spouse can’t touch or withdraw without your consent.

 - Gather financial documents.
 Get copies of tax returns, bank statements, retirement accounts, credit card statements, and debts.
 This provides proof of marital assets.